sara-nl/sdrdocs/source/Pages/basic-usage.md

 	In this step you should provide the files and general information about your deposit.
 You first need to select the files and then upload them.
 Make sure that you are uploading an acceptable file format.
 See [SURFsara acceptable formats](http://datasupport.researchdata.nl/en/start-de-cursus/iii-onderzoeksfase/dataformaten/preferred-formats/).
 	If the data format you are trying to upload is not supported, you can always contact us for support.

 	Then enter the general information that is required (Title, Creator and Description).
 These information will be the basic  metadata for the files.
-THe fields with * are compolsury.
+The fields with * are compolsury.

 ![Alt Image Text](Screenshots/deposit_step1.png)